-Photos, illustrations, tables ete should all be completely finished and in condition for immediate use.
-The format of these should normally be designed to occupy 1 or 2 colums that is 85 mm respectively 177 mm. (or less) - they must not exceed one page.
+Photos, illustrations, tables etc should all be completely finished and in condition for immediate use.
+The format of these should normally be designed to occupy 1 or 2 colums i.e. 85 mm respectively 176 mm, alternatively 124 mm, they must not exceed one page.
 Folded illustrations or tables are not accepted.
 Nor are colour plates.
 Careful considerations should be made to the printed page; letters and numbers must not be less than 2 mm.
-Always enclose the originals for illustrations, photos etc.
+Always enclose the originals for illustrations, photos, etc.

-If not stored on the diskette illustrations, tables etc should be ready for photographic reproduction and submitted on separate sheets numbered on the reverse with a pencil stating clearly name of contributor, title of manuscript and figurenumber.
+If not stored on the diskette illustrations, tables, etc should be ready for photographic reproduction and submitted on separate sheets numbered on the reverse with a pencil stating clearly name of the contributor, title of manuscript and figure number.
 Photos should be handed in as glossy prints.
 Preferably the originals should be submitted 1.5 - 2 times larger than the final printing size (see above mentioned).

-B. Editorial Conditions
+Editorial Conditions

-The size of an article should not exceed 8 pages in the journal, including illustrations, and a note two pages.
+The size of an article should not exceed 8 pages in the journal, including illustrations, and a note of two pages.
 A page in GT/DJG contains approx. 3,000 typing units.